 Are you using WordPress as source code for your blog/website?
 So have you ever tried to learn about the history of the foundation and development of WordPress?
 Where did it come from and what are the key milestones noteworthy?
 If not, take a few minutes to find out.

-However, WordPress still has a completely free service without those, wordpress.com solves that problem for you with some limitations that are less customization, and have to depend on WordPress servers.
+However, WordPress still has a completely free service without those, wordpress.com solves that problem for you with some limitations are less customization and having to depend on WordPress servers.

 The development of WordPress